 Systemic enquiry involves performing a brief screen for symptoms in other body systems.

 This may pick up on symptoms the patient failed to mention in the presenting complaint.

-Some of these symptoms may be relevant to the diagnosis (e.g. reduced urine output in dehydration).
+Some of these symptoms may be relevant to the diagnosis (e.g. painful defecation secondary to endometriosis).

 Choosing which symptoms to ask about depends on the presenting complaint, however, a selection of potentially relevant systemic symptoms to a gynaecological presentation are shown below.